Leonardo-Boss/suckless-site/tools.suckless.org/blind/index.md

 line, which ends with an LF, there is a NUL-byte followed by the 4 characters “uivf” (unportable, interim video format).
 This head is followed by the video frame-by-frame with row-major frames.
-Pixels ares independently encoded, and are encoded unscaled CIE XYZ with non-premultiplied alpha and without any transfer-function, with values stored in native `double`s.
+Pixels are independently encoded, and are encoded unscaled CIE XYZ with non-premultiplied alpha and without any transfer-function, with values stored in native `double`s.